 At-home nails treatments are all about delivering a personalised and quality treatment.
-So if you’re not in the mood for chit-chat, just let your nail technician know.
-On the flip side, if you enjoy getting to know your nail technician, at home manicures are perfect for that.
+So if you’re not in the mood for chit-chat, just let your mobile beauty therapist know.
+On the flip side, if you enjoy getting to know your mobile beauty therapist, at home manicures are perfect for that.
 Being able to book your favourite therapist each time means you can actually build a friendship.
 Customers are often more comfortable and open in their own homes, so it’s a place where quality bonding can happen.
 Bringing positive social interactions and friendship into people’s lives is what makes at-home beauty something that changes lives for the better.

 Not just changing your life

-On the other side of the equation, the nail technicians who’ve moved from working in salons to at-home nails are also here to stay.
-Everything about working as a freelance nail technician is better than in salon, especially when you’re backed by an on-demand company like LeSalon.
+On the other side of the equation, mobile beauty therapists who’ve moved from working in salons to at-home nails are also here to stay.
+Everything about working as a mobile beauty therapist is better than in salon, especially when you’re backed by an on-demand company like LeSalon.
 Better pay, work conditions, flexibility, support, mentoring and career development, the list goes on.
-From a nail technician’s point of view, this is far from being a fad, as their lives have been forever bettered.
+From a beauty therapist’s point of view, this is far from being a fad, as their lives have been forever bettered.